haskell-mafia/master/README.md

 Implementation
 --------------

-The first cut should be extreamlly basic.
+The first cut should be extremely basic.
 It should:
  - parse the config.
  - download the runner.
  - check the sha.